JamesFitzpatrickTP/capsnet/README.md

 ![CapsDiagram](https://raw.githubusercontent.com/JamesFitzpatrickTP/capsnet/master/CapsNet.PNG)

-Such a scheme, with fully-conencted capsule layers, is not feasible for large images.
+Such a scheme, with fully-connected capsule layers, is not feasible for large images.
 To deal with this, Lalonde proposed locally-restricted capsules, where a single weighting tensor would be used to 'convolve' over an input tensor to produce the new one.
 By sharing the weights the number of parameters needed to produce a model for typical images can be reduced drastically.
 Normal convolutions rely on the Hadamard product: